 Upcoming RSB training courses

-Just a reminder, as the BSTP is a member organisation, your members are eligible for a 25% discount on all training.
-All BSTP members would need to do to claim this discount is email training@rsb.org.uk with details of their BSTP membership and we can apply the discount.
+Just a reminder, as the BSTP is a member organisation, all members are eligible for a 25% discount on all training.
+All you members would need to do to claim this discount is email training@rsb.org.uk with details of your BSTP membership and we can apply the discount for you.

 Royal Society of Biology training: Laboratory Health & Safety (& COSHH)

-Royal Society of Biology training: Introduction to Reproducible Analyses in R
+Royal Society of Biology training: Introduction to Toxicology

 The BSTP’s organisational membership of the Royal Society of Biology (RSB) means that BSTP members can benefit from a discount of 50% for their first two years of individual RSB membership.